TJCAJ/tnl/Test.md

 ## Lighthouse Testing

-Lighthouse Speedtest was done on PageSpeed Insghts.
+Lighthouse Speedtest is documented in Readme but was also done on PageSpeed Insights.

 ![Computer Speedtest](docs/readme_images/pagespeed_insights_computer_test.jpg)